 Primary Progressive Aphasia

-The goal of our research is to determine whether using Augmentative and Alternative Communication technology improves conversation in everyday settings for individuals with primary progressive aphasia.
+The goal of our research was to determine whether using Augmentative and Alternative Communication technology improves conversation in everyday settings for individuals with primary progressive aphasia.
 We have developed several applications that are accessed through personal tablets at home.

-For more information about primary progressive aphasia, please contact Aimee Mooney, M.S., C.C.C.-S.L.P/L.
+For more information about primary progressive aphasia, please contact Aimee Mooney, M.S., CCC-SLP/L

 Our research on primary progressive aphasia